Lifecycle Events

 Bar and Bat Mitzvah

 Becoming a Bar or Bat Mitzvah is a choice—not a requirement—for a young person and his or her family.
-Our young people who do celebrate this ritual have found their B'nai Mitzvah services vital and meaningful to their spiritual growth.
-Families and friends experience these Bar and Bat Mitzvah services as beautiful and moving.
+Our students have found their B'nai Mitzvah services affirming of their Jewish identity and meaningful to their spiritual growth.
+Families and friends have experienced the services as beautiful and moving.

 The death of a loved one is the most difficult passage in life for those left behind.
-Sinai's clergy find it meaningful to be present for our member families at such a difficult time.
-Our clergy works with our families to fashion meaningful funeral services whether they are held in our sanctuary, our chapel, at a funeral home, or at the graveside.
-At these sorrowful and powerful times, we strive to provide perspective and comfort to our friends in mourning.
+Rabbi Meyer will support and guide you during this time and work with your family to fashion meaningful funeral services whether they are held at a funeral home, graveside or the Rodef Sholom sanctuary.
+During this difficult time, Rabbi Meyer and the community strive to provide perspective and comfort to our friends in mourning.

 If a death has occurred, please call the temple office (254-754-3703).